ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 2. For the `form authentication`, avoid using `HttpMethod.Get`.

 3. For `WebSockets`, `JWT` is more suggested than general authentications.
 Besides, the configured client authentication info would not be put into `HttpHeader` as common `Http requests`.

-    For example, if you apply basic authentication on a `WebSocket` route, you should
-    extend the request with specific header info before you proceed.
+If you apply basic authentication on a `WebSocket` route, you should extend the request with specific header info before you proceed.
     ```
     phone.CompoundApi{
         header(HttpHeaders.Authorization, "Basic " + "jetbrains:foobar".encodeBase64())